The Cleansing (Suicide Silence album)

 The Cleansing is the debut studio album by American deathcore band Suicide Silence.
 The album was released on September 18, 2007 through Century Media Records.
 Upon its release it debuted at #94 on the Billboard Top 200, selling 7,250 copies within the first week, and became one of the best-selling debut albums in Century Media's history.

 The album is noted for its unique engineered style, as it was tracked live in-studio as opposed to being recorded track-by-track.
+Music journalist T Coles said the album "sounds like getting beaten up whilst soaking in bleach".
 The Cleansing was recorded at King Size Soundlabs in Los Angeles with engineer John Travis and was produced and mixed by Danish producer Tue Madsen.

 Background

 Suicide Silence began recording The Cleansing during the first half of 2007 with engineer John Travis.
-On June 22, 2007 the complete track listing was confirmed online and the songs "Bludgeoned to Death" and "Unanswered" were released by the band via streaming media for promotion prior to the album's release.
+On June 22, 2007, the complete track listing was confirmed online and the songs "Bludgeoned to Death" and "Unanswered" were released by the band via streaming media for promotion prior to the album's release.
 The entire album was recorded live.

 The Cleansing was released on September 18, 2007 and debuted at #94 on the Billboard Top 200, selling 7,250 copies in the first week, and became one of the best-selling debut albums in Century Media history.
 The record was also released on vinyl format, with a limited pressing of 2,000 copies.
 Music videos have been released for the songs "Unanswered", "The Price of Beauty" and "Bludgeoned to Death".
-The music video for "The Price of Beauty" was banned from the MTV playlist for being deemed too "visually and lyrically explicit", as the theme of the video depicted graphic gore imagery revolving around a woman undergoing a facelift surgery, but having her face instead horribly dismembered and mutilated in the process.
+The music video for "The Price of Beauty" was banned from the MTV playlist for being deemed too "visually and lyrically explicit" due to the video's gore imagery.

 The album cover artwork was designed by graphic artist Dave McKean.
 The opening track, "Revelations (Intro)" includes a sound sample from the film Freddy vs. Jason.
 The hidden track, "Destruction of a Statue" features guest vocals by Nate Johnson, former vocalist of the bands Through the Eyes of the Dead, Deadwater Drowning and Fit for an Autopsy.

+Ultimate Edition

+After returning to their original label Century Media Records, the band announced that will be re-releasing the album on June 24, 2022.
+It will include new liner notes from the band as well as extensive bonus material.

 Music videos

-The videos were released for the songs "Unanswered", "The Price of Beauty", and "Bludgeoned to Death".
+The videos were released for the songs "Unanswered", "The Price of Beauty", "Bludgeoned to Death", “No Pity for a Coward”, "Destruction of a Statue", and "Swarm".